-This pupusas recipe for stuffed corn cakes is for when the cupboards are nearly bare, and you need a hearty handheld meal—and you need it fast!
+This pupusas recipe for stuffed corn cakes is for when the cupboards are nearly bare, you need a hearty handheld meal—and you need it fast!

 What are pupusas?